Road User Charging

 Testing, research and development

-From time to time we may use certain vehicle data in order to help us test the performance and capacity of our infrastructure, investigate new technologies and to research and develop more accurate or more efficient ways of implementing road user charging.
-This supports our statutory function to provide efficient and economic transport facilities and services, and to deliver the Mayor's Transport Strategy.
+From time to time we may use certain personal data in order to help us test the performance and capacity of our infrastructure, investigate new technologies and to research and develop more accurate or more efficient ways of implementing road user charging and the administrative processes that support it.
+This, in turn, supports our statutory function to provide efficient and economic transport facilities and services, and to deliver the Mayor's Transport Strategy.

-Wherever we can, we will use pseudonymised or 'dummy' data but sometimes, when there is no other alternative, we need to use 'real life' VRMs that have been captured by our network of ANPR cameras.
-When we undertake such activities, we take great care to ensure that we use the minimum possible data and also that our development team does not have any access to other information that could link the VRM to a registered keeper.
-Data used for a research and development purpose will not be used to take, or inform, decisions affecting individuals.
+Wherever we can, we will use pseudonymised or 'dummy' data but sometimes, when there is no other alternative, we need to use 'real life' personal data as well as VRMs that have been captured by our network of ANPR cameras.
+When we undertake such activities, we take great care to ensure that we use the minimum data possible.
+Data used for a testing, research or development purpose will not be used to take, or inform, decisions affecting individuals.

 We will also ensure that we complete a Data Protection Impact Assessment when we use need to use personal data for research and development purposes and will publish these where possible.